 In the first study, there will be a group of witnesses who will have had the help of an investigative officer as they were making the identification.
 In this study, the investigative officer will have prior knowledge of the suspect.
 In the same study, there will be another group of eyewitnesses who will not be assisted by an officer who has prior knowledge of the suspect in question.
 The second study will have two sets of eyewitnesses.
 One set will be sure about their memory while the other will not be sure about the status of their memory.
 Both groups will be subjected under the same witness identification process with similar identification procedures.
 Finally, the third study will involve different eyewitnesses and investigation officers among other stakeholders.

-Purpose Statement
+Purpose Statement (This should appear as the first section in this document.)

 As noted earlier on, the purpose of this study is to determine how the eyewitness identification procedure impacts the authenticity and eligibility of an eyewitness’ testimony.
 To best achieve this, both qualitative and quantitative methods will be applied in a mixed method.
 The qualitative method will be used to check the current eyewitness identification procedures effectiveness.
 On the other hand, the quantitative methodology will be carried out to determine how effective the eyewitness identification process was when a case officer assisted them with the identification process and when they were not involved in the same process.
 This latter method will also be used to check the impact of memory loss on the identification process and how the identification procedures mitigated the situation.